-- (1) In this Division, alcohol washing actions means the beekeeper must: - (a) carry out alcohol washing on the hives as follows: - (i) if the person is in charge of less than 64 hives at a premises alcohol washing of all hives, or - (ii) if the person is in charge of more than 64 hives at a premises alcohol washing of 64 hives, - (b) report the results of the alcohol wash to the Department by electronic communication, using the form at www.dpi.nsw.gov.au/alcohol-wash, and - (c) keep a record of the alcohol wash which consists of a photograph of the alcohol wash sample of 300 bees in alcohol that is time and date stamped and shows the approximate location of the alcohol wash. - (2) If the person moves hives to multiple premises, that person must satisfy the requirements of this clause at each premises. - (3) The registered beekeeper must: - (a) keep the photographic record of the alcohol wash for 5 years, and - (b) if requested by an authorised officer, produce a copy of the photographic record to the authorised officer.
+- (1) In this Division, alcohol washing actions means the beekeeper must: - (a) carry out alcohol washing on the hives as follows:

-No movements from infected premises or premises within 3 kilometres of infected premises
+- (i) if the person is in charge of less than 64 hives at a premises alcohol washing of all hives, or - (ii) if the person is in charge of more than 64 hives at a premises alcohol washing of 64 hives, - (b) report the results of the alcohol wash to the Department by electronic communication, using the form at www.dpi.nsw.gov.au/alcohol-wash, and - (c) keep a record of each alcohol wash which consists of a photograph of the alcohol wash sample of 300 bees per hive in alcohol that is time and date stamped and shows the approximate location of hives for which the alcohol wash was conducted. - (2) If the person moves hives to multiple premises, that person must complete the alcohol washing actions at each premises. - (3) The registered beekeeper must: - (a) keep the photographic record of the alcohol wash for 5 years, and - (b) if requested by an authorised officer, produce a copy of the photographic record to the authorised officer.

-- (1) This clause applies to persons in charge of bees, hives and apiary equipment used with the hive in the Varroa mite eradication emergency zone within the Balranald emergency zone, Euroley emergency zone, Euston emergency zone and Nericon emergency zone: - (a) on infected premises, or - (b) within a 3-kilometre radius of an infected premises. - (2) The person in charge of bees, hives and apiary equipment must not: - (a) move bees, hives or apiary equipment out of or within the Varroa mite eradication emergency zone under this Division, or - (b) feed bees except with a permitted bee feeder.
+37 No movements from infected premises or premises within 3 kilometres of infected premises

-- (3) The person in charge of bees, hives and apiary equipment must: - (a) permit an authorised officer to insert miticide strips into all hives and sticky mats into a representative sample of hives for surveillance, diagnosis and control of Varroa mite, or - (b) if directed to do so by an authorised officer, insert miticide strips into all hives and sticky mats into a representative sample of hives for surveillance, diagnosis and control of Varroa mite.
+- (1) This clause applies to persons in charge of bees, hives and apiary equipment used with the hive in the Varroa mite eradication emergency zone within the Balranald emergency zones, Euroley emergency zones, Euston emergency zones and Nericon emergency zones, where those bees, hives and apiary equipment are: - (a) on infected premises, or - (b) within a 3-kilometre radius of an infected premises. - (2) The person in charge of those bees, hives and apiary equipment must not: - (a) move bees, hives or apiary equipment out of or within the Varroa mite eradication emergency zone, or - (b) feed bees except with a permitted bee feeder. - (3) The person in charge of those bees, hives and apiary equipment must: - (a) permit an authorised officer to insert miticide strips into all hives and sticky mats into a representative sample of hives for surveillance, diagnosis and control of Varroa mite, or - (b) if directed to do so by an authorised officer, insert miticide strips into all hives and sticky mats into a representative sample of hives for surveillance, diagnosis and control of Varroa mite.